FrankXia/SpatialAggregation/README.md

 Spatial Aggregation
 =========

 This is a web app that will aggregate point data into a tessellation of hexagons or fishnet.
 The app is built with ArcGIS API for JavaScript and work with web map hosted in ArcGIS Online.
+It also uses a JavaScript lib from [here] (https://github.com/brian3kb/graham_scan_js).

 ## Features
 * Create hexagon tessellation of the extent of given point feature layer or user defined area of interst (AOI).